-Cinco de Mayo is here, and on Taco Tuesday at that!
-And while you might prefer to be at a Mexican restaurant, drinking margaritas with friends, you can still celebrate the holiday in quarantine.
+Cinco de Mayo is here!
+And while you might prefer to be at a Mexican restaurant, drinking margaritas with friends, you can still celebrate the holiday in the comfort of your own home.
 Whip up some cocktails, make some tacos and homemade guac, and tune into a virtual happy hour!
 (No, it's not exactly the same, but we're all doing what we can in these uncertain times.)

 Tacos, tortilla chips, quesadillas—there are any number of Mexican foods that are made better with guacamole.
 You can't go wrong with this recipe, which uses garlic and minced onion for extra fresh flavor.

 You don't have to head to a bar to get a delicious plate of nachos.
 They're super-easy to assemble at home—and you won't have to share them with anyone if you don't want to.

 Get our recipe for Steak Nachos.

 Why shouldn't burgers be a part of your Cinco de Mayo festivities?
 This spicy burger recipe will rival anything you'd order at a restaurant, minus the wait time.

 Get our recipe for Jalapeño Cheeseburgers.

 Seafood and cheese don't always go together, but the combination works in this out-of-the-box quesadilla recipe.
 And with fresh bell pepper slices, onion, and garlic, this is a meal you can feel great about eating.

 These breakfast tacos are delicious any time of day, or for a May 6 breakfast after a night filled with margaritas.
 Put those leftover tortillas to good use and keep the taco party going!

 Get our recipe for Breakfast Tacos with Bacon and Spinach.